 Conservation Banking is a free market mitigation solution backed by over a decade of mitigation policy and regulated by the United States Fish & Wildlife Service (“USFWS”).
-Conservation banking allows development interests to purchase species credits which permanently protect endangered species and their habitat and permanently transfers the liability of incidental take from industry to the conservation banker using the tried and true benefits of the free market.
-Common Ground Capital works with private landowners to protect, restore and financially secure improved habitats for Threatened and Endangered species using a rigorous set of assurances required by the USFWS in exchange for authorized “credits” which can be sold to developers to effectively transfer liability under the Endangered Species Act.
+Conservation banking allows development interests to purchase species credits to offset their projects impacts to endangered species and their habitat.
+The purchase of these species credits enable permanent protection of endangered species and their habitat and also permanently transfers the liability of incidental take from industry projects to the conservation banker using the tried and true benefits of the free market.
+Common Ground Capital works with private landowners to protect, restore and financially secure improved habitats for Threatened and Endangered species using a rigorous set of assurances required by the USFWS.

 Common Ground Capital

 Common Ground Capital (“CGC”) was formed in the spring of 2012 to deliver best in class landscape scale compensatory mitigation solutions for endangered and threatened species.
 Over three years later we have successfully achieved the majority of our objectives by partnering with our landowner, equity investor and other best of breed partners.

 Deliver best-in-class mitigation solutions to provide the upmost certainty to all relevant stakeholders.

 We provide certainty to conservation sites for the targeted species and their landscapes by protecting them forever under the robust, rigorous and proven USFWS conservation banking model.

 We provide certainty to our industry partners by enabling the full transfer of liability away from their projects under the Endangered Species Act with the assurance that their investments are delivering actual, quantified benefits to the species.